Link to my full rankings: 2026 Preseason Top 25

 - Tyler Pitzer (South Carolina): Won the 2025 Cape Cod Pitcher of the Year Award.
 He may be a weekend starter.
 If not he will own a high leverage role in the pen.

-- Drew Wyers (Bryant): 2025 America East Player of the Year
+- Drew Wyers (Bryant): 2025 America East Player of the Year that posted a 197 wRC+ which ranked 5th in the country.

 - James Nunnalee (Virginia): Hit .296 in the ACC as a Freshman.
 I am not sure if he will start, but adds depth.